testcraftsman/testpool/docs/source/installation.rst

   **/usr/local/testbed/etc/mysql.cnf**

   Set host to the IP address of the testbed server.
-The user and passowrd properties should also be changed appropriately.
+The user and password properties should also be changed appropriately.

 #.
 Validate proper configuration. confirm all checks pass.